USS Arcturus (AF-52)

 USS Arcturus (AF-52) was an Alstede class stores ship stores ship acquired by the U.S. Navy.
 Her task was to carry stores, refrigerated items, and equipment to ships in the fleet, and to remote stations and staging areas.

-The fifth Navy vessel to be named Arcturus, AF-52 was laid down on 8 December 1941 at Oakland, California, by the Moore Dry Dock Co. under a Maritime Commission contract (MC hull 184) as Golden Eagle; launched on 15 March 1942; sponsored by Mrs. John B. McKee; and delivered to the War Shipping Administration (WSA) on 23 April 1943.
+The fifth Navy vessel to be named Arcturus, AF-52 was laid down on 8 December 1941 at Oakland, California, by the Moore Dry Dock Co. under a United States Maritime Commission contract (MC hull 184) as Golden Eagle; launched on 15 March 1942; sponsored by Mrs. John B. McKee; and delivered to the War Shipping Administration (WSA) on 23 April 1943.
 She was operated under WSA charter by the United Fruit Co. until 1946 and, thereafter by the Sword Line Inc. and the United States Lines.